 - 1.17 Any parent wishing to question a decision not to admit their child to The King's School should in the first place raise the matter in writing with the Headmaster. - 1.18 The Headmaster will respond to the concern in writing within five working days, giving the reason for the decision. - 1.19 Examination scores and the record or evaluation of any interviews remain confidential to the school. - 1.20 If the parent feels that concerns have not been fully and fairly considered, they should write to the Chairman of the Governors who will refer the complaint to an appeals committee.
 The convenor of this committee is always a member of the governing body who is not Chairman, assisted by two other members of the governing body.
 It is their task to look at issues in an impartial and confidential manner. - 1.21 The parents wishing to appeal against an admission decision must give written notice of the reasons for the appeal. - 1.22 The committee convenor will invite the parent(s) to a meeting.
 This will be attended by the Headmaster and another senior member of staff involved in the admissions procedures.
 Parents will be asked if there are any papers they would like to have circulated beforehand.
 They will be invited to bring a friend along with them.
 Legal representation would not be appropriate. - 1.23 The hearing - a.
 The committee will ask the Headmaster to put the case for his decision. - b.
-The parents will be invited to question the Headmaster. - c.
+The parents will be invited to guestion the Headmaster. - c.
 The committee will ask the parents to put the case for appealing against the Headmaster's decision. - d.
 The Headmaster will be invited to question the parents. - e.
 The Headmaster will be asked to sum up the school's case. - f.
 The parents will be asked to sum up their case. - 1.24 Members of the appeal panel may ask questions at any time if they require clarification or further information.
 Notes of the meeting will be taken by the Clerk to the Governors.
 These notes remain the property of the appeals committee and will not be made available to the parties to the appeal. - 1.25 After the hearing the convenor will reach a decision about the appeal and will notify parents of the outcome together with the reasons for that decision in writing within seven days of the meeting.
-At the conclusion of the procedure, all parties should feel secure in their understanding of the reasons for the decision and be satisfied that, notwithstanding its outcome, the hearing has been a fair one.